GUIDANCE FOR PATIENTS

 Patients can access the above service provided by Citizens Advice Scotland who can provide you with confidential, practical and emotional support and help you to understand your rights and responsibilities.
 You can contact them via their website www.cas.org.uk or call them on 0800 917 2127.

-If you are still not satisfied
+Your rights if you are still not satisfied

 We hope that, if you have a problem, you will make use of our practice complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our Practice.
-If you are dissatisfied with the result of our investigation you should contact the Scottish Public Services Ombudsman, Bridgeside House, 99 McDonald Road, Edinburgh, EH7 4NS.
-Tel 08003777330 www.spso.org.uk.
+If you are dissatisfied with the result of our investigation you can contact the Scottish Public Services Ombudsman and ask them to look at your case.
+The SPSO investigates complaints about most organisations providing public services in Scotland.